 Example PRs look like: #59089

-Note that this is all information as applies to the current day in age.
-This process for updating LLVM changes with practically all LLVM updates, so this may be out of date!
+Note that this information is as of the time of this writing (December 2018).
+The process for updating LLVM changes with practically all LLVM updates, so this may be out of date!

 Unlike bugfixes, updating to pick up a new feature of LLVM typically requires a lot more work.
 This is where we can't reasonably cherry-pick commits backwards so we need to do a full update.
 There's a lot of stuff to do here, so let's go through each in detail.